upupming/HITMers/API.md

 # API

-For HITMers, the API domain is `https://api.hitmers.solotime.xyz/token`, the `token` is a random string used to prevent disclosure of privacy, so only developers should know this token.
+For HITMers, the API domain is `https://api.hitmers.solotime.xyz/token`, the `token` is a random string used to prevent disclosure of privacy(I set `token` to `weapp` when developing), so only developers should know this token.
 The API domain will be denoted as `AD` below.

 ## Login

 Used to verify if this user exists.

-Format: `GET AD/weapp/login`
+Format: `GET AD/login`

 ### Request query